Animal production leads the sector in terms of number of establishments

 Legal Organization refers to the legal form of the economic entity which owns the establishment.
 An establishment may be single proprietorship, partnership, government corporation, stock corporation, non-stock corporation, and cooperative.

-Size of an establishmentis determined by its total employment (TE) as of a specific date.
-Total employment (TE) refers to the total number of persons who work in or for the establishment.
+The size of an establishment is determined by its total employment (TE) as of specific date.

 The estimate of the total of a characteristic for the non-certainty employment strata in an industry domain in each region,

-xspj = value of the jth establishment in the non-certainty employment strata in TE of 20 to 99 for an industry domain in each region
+xspj = value of the jth establishment in the non-certainty employment strata in TE of 20 to 49 and TE 50 to 99 for an industry domain in each region

-Wspj = weight of the jth establishment in the non-certainty employment strata in TE of 20 to 99 for an industry domain in each region
+Wspj = weight of the jth establishment in the non-certainty employment strata with TE 20 to 49 and TE 50 to 99 for an industry domain in each region

-c = denotes the certainty employment strata of TE 100 and over
+c = denotes the certainty employment strata in TE of 100 and over

 The estimate of the total of a characteristic for the industry domain in each region (geographic domain) was obtained by aggregating the estimates for all employment strata (non-certainty and certainty) in the same industry domain,